AlexsLemonade/OpenPBTA-analysis/analyses/molecular-subtyping-EPN/README.md

 3. <b>`02_ependymoma_generate_all_data.py`</b>  is a script that takes in expression, GISTIC, fusion, breakpoint, GISTIC, GSVA files to add values from these tables as new columns to the input notebook.
 Output from `01-make_notebook_RNAandDNA.py` script is used as input notebook.
 The output notebook from this is saved to `results/EPN_all_data.tsv`

-4. <b> `03-subgrouping_samples.py`  </b>  is a script that takes the table `results/EPN_all_data.tsv`  as input and adds a column that groups the samples into one of these groups - ST-EPN-RELA, ST-EPN-YAP1, PF-EPN-A, and PF-EPN-B. The logic for subtyping these are as follows -
+4. <b> `03-subgrouping_samples.py`  </b>  is a script that takes the table `results/EPN_all_data.tsv`  as input and adds a column that groups the samples into one of these groups - ST-EPN-RELA, ST-EPN-YAP1, PF-EPN-A, and PF-EPN-B. A new column named `subgroup` is added to the input table and saved in `resilts/EPN_all_data_withsubgroup.tsv`.
+It is possible that a sample is assigned more than one subgroup based on the conditions below.
+In those cases multiple subtypes are added to the subgroup column.
+The logic for subtyping these are as follows -
-    - If fusion column values in results table is higher  than 0, then the corresponding subtype is added to the last column.
+    - If fusion column values in [input](https://github.com/AlexsLemonade/OpenPBTA-analysis/blob/master/analyses/molecular-subtyping-EPN/results/EPN_all_data.tsv) table is higher  than 0, then the corresponding subtype is added to the last column.
 The  below table shows which fusion is associated with which Ependymoma subtype
             <table>
                 <tr>
                     <th>Subtype name</th>